The Siege of Hexfall

 11. Difficulty Adjustments (Optional)

 When setting up the game, turn all the hex tiles upside down, mix them up, and form a rough draft of a map you want.
 Then flip them over and connect them.
-This will completely randomize the locations of the portals, villages, and ruins.

 12. Design Notes